The isotriviality of families of canonically-polarized manifolds over a special quasi-projective base: The Isotriviality conjecture: The approach of Campana and P a un

 \end{thm}

-\begin{proof} Let $H$ be a very ample divisor such that $H-D$ is ample, and let $r$ be the smallest positive integer for which $r(H-D)$ is very ample.
-Define the sufficiently general hyperplane section $B_{D}$ to be a general member of the linear system $|r(H-D)|$.
-From construction it now follows that, for every integer $M>r$, the $\mathbb{Q}$-divisor $D+\frac{1}{M}B_{D}$ is $\mathbb{Q}$-linearly equivalent to an snc divisor, which we denote by $P_M$, with no reduced components:
+\begin{proof} Let $H$ be a very ample divisor such that $H-D$ is ample, and let $r$ be a (fixed) sufficiently large positive integer for which the divisor $\bigl(r(H-D)\bigr)$ is very ample.
+Define the hyperplane section $B_{D}$ to be a general member of the linear system $|r(H-D)|$.
+From construction it follows that, for every integer $M>r$, the $\mathbb{Q}$-divisor $(D+\frac{1}{M}B_{D})$ is $\mathbb{Q}$-linearly equivalent to an snc divisor, which we denote by $P_M$, with no reduced components:

-\begin{subclaim} $K_X+P_M$ is pseudo-effective, for all integers verifying the inequality $M>r$.
+\begin{subclaim} The divisor $(K_X+P_M)$ is pseudo-effective, for all integers $M$ verifying the inequality $M>r$.